-As Lead Agency, the Commission may charge a non-elected body with the responsibility of making a finding of exemption or adopting, certifying or authorizing environmental documents; however, such a determination shall be subject to the Commission's procedures allowing for the appeal of the CEQA determination of any non-elected body to the Board of Commissioners.
+As Lead Agency, the Commission may charge a non-elected decisionmaking body with the responsibility of making a finding of exemption or adopting, certifying or authorizing environmental documents.
+Any such determination, however, shall be subject to the Commission's procedures allowing for the appeal of the CEQA determination of any non-elected body to the Commission.
+In the absence of a procedure governing such appeal, any CEQA determination made by a non-elected decisionmaker shall be appealable to the Commission within ten (10) days of the non-elected decisionmaker's determination.
+If the non-elected decisionmaker's CEQA determination is not timely appealed as set forth herein, the non-elected decisionmaker's determination shall be final.

 In the event the Commission has delegated authority to a subsidiary board or official to approve a project, the Commission also hereby delegates to that subsidiary board or official the authority to make all necessary CEQA determinations, including whether an EIR, Negative Declaration, Mitigated Negative Declaration or exemption shall be required for any project.
-A subsidiary board or official's CEQA determination shall be subject to appeal consistent with the Commission's established procedures for appeals.
+A subsidiary board or official's CEQA determination shall be subject to appeal as set forth above.